 At Tidemill, we are committed to developing the whole child.
-Personal, Social and Health Education (PSHE) develops the children’s understanding of their rights and responsibilities, of British values, such as tolerance and democracy, and of healthy lifestyles and relationships.
-PSHE provides children with the skills to manage risk and make informed personal choices in a rapidly changing and challenging world.
+Through PSHE, we intend to develop all children’s understanding of their rights and responsibilities, of British values, such as tolerance and democracy, and of healthy lifestyles and relationships.
+We aim to provide children with the knowledge and skills to identify and manage feelings, emotions, and risk and to make informed personal choices in a rapidly changing and challenging world.
 We nurture children’s individuality and develop their social and personal skills to enable them to build positive relationships based on respect and tolerance within school and the wider community.